SSWConsulting/SSW.Rules.Content/rules/awesome-documentation/rule.md

 **3. _docs\Instructions-Deployment.md** – Explains how to deploy the solution, including any additional processes (e.g. DevOps)

-**4. _docs\Business.md** – explains the purpose of the application, including the problem, goals and statement of intent.
+**4. _docs\Business.md** – Explains the purpose of the application, including the problem, goals and statement of intent.

 **5. _docs\Technologies-and-Architecture.md** – Provides a technical overview of the solution.
 * A link to an [architecture diagram](https://www.ssw.com.au/rules/architecture-diagram) which outlines a high-level overview of the project.